OpenClassrooms-Student-Center/alumnis/content/students/krysnn-15916.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Changer de métier tout en réalisant mon rêve.
-short_description: J'aime le sport, la lecture, le cinéma et les séries.
-J'aime la domotique et le bricolage.
+short_description: Mickaël, 36 ans.
+J'aime le sport, la lecture, le cinéma et les séries, la domotique et le bricolage.

 # don't touch that
 template: students